CodeDmitry/NodePL/README.md

 - [ ] A natural way of checking types.
 At the moment it's a bit strange with ref returning an empty string if it's a scalar, and overall not acting in a coherent way.

 - [ ] A Perl runtime written in Perl that sets up global scope, as well as includes extension modules before evaluating the file passed to run.

+- [ ] A JS Closure wrapper that does prototypical blessing